timvieira/blog/content/backprop-and-chainrule.md

 ## Generalizations

-We can think of these equations for $\boldsymbol{\lambda}$ as a simple *linear* system of equations, which we are solving by back-substitution (when we use the backpropagation method).
+We can think of these equations for $\boldsymbol{\lambda}$ as a simple *linear* system of equations, which we are solving by back-substitution when we use the backpropagation method.
 The reason why back-substitution is sufficient for the linear system (i.e., we don't need a *full* linear system solver) is that the dependency graph induced by the $\alpha$ relation is acyclic.

-If we needed a full linear system solver the solution would generally take
-$\mathcal{O}(n^3)$ time to find instead of linear time.
-That would seriously blow-up our runtime!
+If we had needed a full linear system solver, the solution would take $\mathcal{O}(n^3)$ time instead of linear time, seriously blowing-up our nice runtime!

-But, may this connection to linear systems is interesting: It tells us that we *could* compute gradients with cyclic graphs: all we need is to run a linear system solver to stich together our gradients!
+This connection to linear systems is interesting: It tells us that we *could* compute gradients with cyclic graphs.
+All we'd need is to run a linear system solver to stich together our gradients!
 That is exactly what the [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) says!